dd2480-group14-2024/dd2480-continuous-integration/README.md

 - Set up the repository, organisation and dependencies for the project

 Luna Ji Chen:
+- Wrote tests for cloneProject and compileProject function
+- Worked on setting up the repository for the project

 Teodor Morfeldt Gadler:
 - Wrote function and tests for notifications.